worldyne/dsc-2-21-12-PE-MAP-seattle-ds-career-040119/README.md

 You will be able to:
 * Understand and explain the difference between MLE and MAP
-* Evaluate the role of prior into the MAP equation , for a Bayesian estimation
+* Evaluate the role of prior into the MAP equation, for a Bayesian estimation
-* Understand how for beta distribution priors, the MAP is equal to MLE.
+* Understand how for beta distribution priors, the MAP is equal to MLE

 ## MLE - A quick recap